 This time of year brings so much joy – cute trick-or-treaters, family gathered around Thanksgiving dinners, and the magic of the holidays.
 But with the lovely comes the ugly.
 The cool weather and extreme temperatures can cause a whole medley of plumbing problems.
-McElroy Service Experts Heating & Air Conditioning is here with a few preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.
+McElroy Service Experts is here with a few preventative measures to help you decrease your chance of experiencing these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Grand Island.
 This commonly takes place when high water pressure from the main water pipe unites with freezing temperatures.
 To help keep this from occurring in your home, leave a faucet a little open to let water continuously flow through.
 If you do realize you have a frozen pipe, disable the main water supply to prevent the pipe from rupturing.
-Try thawing the frozen area of the pipe with heated water and if that doesn’t work, give McElroy Service Experts Heating & Air Conditioning a call and we’ll send one of our expert plumbers out to look at the trouble.
+Try thawing the frozen area of the pipe with heated water and if that doesn’t work, give McElroy Service Experts a call and we’ll send one of our expert plumbers out to look at the trouble.

 Broken Water Line

 A crack or break in your water piping could cause serious damage to your home.
 Water pipe cracks or breaks are typically a result of a frozen garden hose.
 If you keep your hose connected to your water spout following a freeze, the ice inside can create a pressure build up in your home’s water pipes and cause a leak or a break.
 To avoid this issue, confirm your garden hoses are drained and disconnected before the freezing temperatures arrive.

 Failing Hot Water Systems